Contact Elite Prospects

 Get access to our unique free agency lists and many more premium featuresSign up for premium

 Petrovický was a smart two-way center.
 He was an offensively productive centreman whose style of play was well suited to international hockey.
 Had plenty of creativity and fine hands.
 After the draft, Petrovicky moved across the Atlantic to try his hand at North American style hockey.
 His transition, however, fell far short of expectations.
 Over the decade that followed, he never played in one place for an entire season.
 His NHL stints were usually annual but brief in nature.
 In essence, he was unable to adapt his scoring touch to the NHL level.
-He was useful to teams in a pinch, but otherwise he was, for the most part, a minor-league insurance policy.
+He was useful to teams in a pinch, but otherwise he was, for the most part, a minor-league call-up.
 After his return to Europe he played in many countries including Swtzerland, Russia, Finland, Sweden, Czech republic and Slovakia.
 Overall he was a great leader and often named captain.
-Robert Petrovicky was the last former Whaler active in professional hockey.
+He was the last former Hartford Whalers player active in professional hockey.

-Internationally he played on three Olympic games and five World Championships, winning gold medal in 2002.
+He played in three Olympic games and five World Championships, winning gold medal in 2002.

 Father-in-law: Vladimir Vujtek, Sr.